autovisionproject/autonomous-vehicle/README.md

 <img src="results/redlight.png" alt="Handling traffic lights" width="650px">

 ## Citation
-* If you find this paper useful, please consider staring 🌟 this repo and citing 📑 our paper:
+* Please cite this work if you find it useful for your research
 ```
 TBA
 ```

-## 🙏 Acknowledgement
+## Acknowledgement
 This repo is built upon the following projects.
 We sincerely appreciate for their contributions.

 1. [rlfold](https://github.com/DanielCoelho112/rlfold)